Bally Sports New Orleans

 Bally Sports New Orleans was an American regional sports network owned by Diamond Sports Group (a joint-venture between Sinclair Broadcast Group and Entertainment Studios), and operated as an affiliate of Bally Sports before it got renamed into the FanDuel Sports Network on October 21, 2024.
-Before the channel shut down in relation to Bally Sports' rebranding, the channel broadcast local coverage of professional and collegiate sports events within New Orleans and the state of Louisiana.
+Before the channel shut down, the channel broadcast local coverage of professional and collegiate sports events within New Orleans and the state of Louisiana.
+It also carried selected sports programming from sister channel Bally Sports Southwest, particularly the Texas Rangers and Dallas Stars.

 Bally Sports New Orleans was available on cable providers throughout Louisiana, East Texas, South Alabama, the Florida Panhandle, and most parts of southern Mississippi (including Cox Communications, AT&T U-verse, Charter Spectrum, Suddenlink Communications and Comcast), with an estimated regional reach of 2.5 million households with a paid television subscription; it was also available on satellite via DirecTV until services for the New Orleans channel shut down in 2024.

-The network quietly closed down on October 21, 2024 as the network's professional sports rights had been fully exhausted and moved to other venues.
-The Pelicans moved to Gray Television's new Gulf Coast Sports & Entertainment Network, available over-the-air and streaming, with WVUE-DT as its flagship, while the Dallas Stars already left the network for the Victory+ streaming service and the Texas Rangers will not have their rights renewed due to an opt-out with Diamond's bankruptcy.
+The network quietly closed down on October 21, 2024, after the channel lost its professional sports programming to other outlets.

 History

 The formation of Fox Sports New Orleans was announced on June 25, 2012, after Fox Sports Networks signed a new long-term agreement with the New Orleans Hornets (now the New Orleans Pelicans) to broadcast the NBA team's games.
 Fox acquired the regional cable television rights to the Hornets after Cox Sports Television declined to renew its contract with the team.
 The channel launched on October 31, 2012, at the start of the New Orleans Hornets regular season that year; Fox Sports New Orleans broadcast 75 Hornets games during the first year of the team's agreement with the channel.

-On December 14, 2017, as part of a merger between both companies, The Walt Disney Company announced plans to acquire all 22 regional Fox Sports networks from 21st Century Fox, including Fox Sports New Orleans.
-However, on June 27, 2018, the Justice Department ordered their divestment under antitrust grounds, citing Disney's ownership of ESPN.
-On May 3, 2019, Sinclair Broadcast Group and Entertainment Studios (through their joint venture, Diamond Holdings) bought Fox Sports Networks from The Walt Disney Company for $10.6 billion.
-The deal closed on August 22, 2019.
-On November 17, 2020, Sinclair announced an agreement with casino operator Bally's Corporation to serve as a new naming rights partner for the FSN channels.
-Sinclair announced the new Bally Sports branding for the channels on January 27, 2021.
-On March 31, 2021, coinciding with the 2021 Major League Baseball season, Fox Sports New Orleans was rebranded as Bally Sports New Orleans, resulting in 18 other Regional Sports Networks renamed Bally Sports in their respective regions.
+On May 3, 2019, Sinclair Broadcast Group and Allen Media Group (via Diamond Sports Group) acquired the Fox Sports Networks from Disney for $10.6 billion, as part of a divestment mandated during Disney's acquisition of 21st Century Fox.
+On March 31, 2021, the channel was rebranded as Bally Sports as part of a sponsorship of the channels by casino operator Bally's Corporation.